-While working with the Interoperability Frameworks for e-government services at country level, one theoretical issue that I’m faced with is, the debate on methodology for attaining interoperability in e-government context.
-For some, it is the National Enterprise Architecture (NEA) and for others it is the Government Interoperability Framework (GIF).
+While working with the Interoperability Frameworks for e-government services at the country level, one theoretical issue I face is the debate on methodology for attaining interoperability in an e-government context.
+For some, it is the National Enterprise Architecture (NEA), and for others, it is the Government Interoperability Framework (GIF).

-However, while going through both NEAs and GIFs of various countries, an emerging trend is witnessed, that the distinctions are getting blurred gradually – at least the way these are documented.
-Though, I need to get it validated – independently.
+But, studying NEAs and GIFs of countries, an emerging trend is emerging; the distinctions are getting blurred.
+At least the way these are documented.
+But, I need to get it validated.

-All the GIFs contain ‘standards’, so does the EAs, the difference though, is the way in which these standards are categorized and clustered.
+All the GIFs contain ‘standards’, so do the EAs; the difference is how these standards are categorized and clustered.

-The ‘layered’ model – used by the first lot – clustered the standards in typical technical categories (or layers) such as interconnection, data integration, information access and presentation, metadata and security.
-Clearly the focus here is only on the ‘technical’ dimension of interoperability.
-In comparison – the second lot – grouped the standards in such a way, that the focus spreads beyond just the ‘technical’ dimension of interoperability to the ‘organization/process’ and the ‘data/semantic’ dimensions of interoperability as well.
-The standards – in the second lot – are categorized according to the services or life events such as income taxes, job search, social security contribution, personal documents, car registration, permits, certificates, enrollment, announcement of relocation and health-related services etc.
+The ‘layered’ model – used by the first lot – clustered the standards in specific technical categories (or layers) such as interconnection, data integration, information access and presentation, metadata and security.
+The focus here is only on the ‘technical’ dimension of interoperability.
+In comparison – the second lot – grouped the standards in such a way that the focus spreads beyond just the ‘technical’ dimension of interoperability to the ‘organization/process’ and the ‘data/semantic’ dimensions of interoperability as well.
+The standards – in the second lot – are categorized according to the services or life events such as income taxes, job search, social security contribution, personal documents, car registration, permits, certificates, enrollment, the announcement of relocation and health-related services etc.

 The point is, in cases of older GIFs, if the standards were not categorized by the life events, then categorization of standards was limited to technical layers only, neglecting the two (organization and data) of only three (organization, data and technical) aspects of interoperability.
-However with addition of new categories such as ‘web-services’ (still under ‘technical’ dimension though) this missing link is being attempted to be bridged.
+However, with the addition of new categories such as ‘web-services’ (still under the ‘technical’ dimension though), this missing link is being attempted to be bridged.

-There is another trend though.
-Many countries instead of revising their existing GIFs, are working through their respective National Enterprise Architecture (NEA) to address the ‘organization’ and ‘data’ dimensions of interoperability.
+There is another trend, though.
+Instead of revising their existing GIFs, many countries are working through their respective National Enterprise Architecture (NEA) to address the ‘organization’ and ‘data’ dimensions of interoperability.
 This confluence is now reflected in the latest versions of the GIFs and the NEAs.
 The distinctions are getting blurred.

 Do you see a converging trend here?